pbyrne84/scalahttpmock/README.md

 ```

-so a factory method can be use to create the basis for a project/test
+so a factory method can be used to create the basis for a project/test
 and then only the minimum needs to be changed per scenario.
 As the
 expectation and verify have the same interface it is easy to switch
-from tight expectation to loose expectation altered to a then
+from tight expectation to a loose expectation altered to a then
 tight verification.
 For example an Any payload match for the request
 expectation then switched to an exact match for the verification.
 Sometimes too tight matching required in the expectation leads to